 the Prince runs to drive his sword into them with confidence.

-But the game changes fast when the terrible dragons began to spit fire,
+But the game changes fast when the terrible beasts began to spit fire,

-and the Prince looks to a new strategy to turn a situation that’s dire.
+and the Prince must find a way to turn a situation that’s dire

-The inscription on his shield rushes to his mind for a quick moment,
+The inscription on the shield rushes to his mind for a quick moment,

 and the Prince decides to trust his shield in his hour of torment.

 As the blasts of fire rush to engulf him and wipe him from existence,

 the brave and wise Prince holds up his shield in firm resistance.